 Number of Coins in a Standard Roll

-The summary table below lists each common type of circulating U.S. coin, as well as how many coins are in the standard roll, or shotgun coin roll.
+The table below lists each common type of circulating U.S. coin, as well as how many coins are in the standard roll, or shotgun coin roll.

 |Denomination||Number of Coins||Face Value|